 Go in spring and you’ll see deer gambolling on the lawns.
-In summer, the days are long and the light bright for striding across bracken-carpeted hills and for lazy days fishing on its loch.
+In summer, the days are long and the light bright for striding across heather-carpeted hills and for lazy days fishing on its loch.
 In autumn, there’s bracing wild swimming.

 Close your eyes and imagine spruce and pine trees dappled in snow.
 Or walk through the wardrobe and you’ll find a picture-perfect scene of virgin snow-capped hills, ancient monkey-puzzle trees sprinkled with white powder beside icy lakes.
 Yes, in winter it’s like Narnia or a winter wonderland.
 Idyllic, no?